theAlgorithmist/TSProgrammingTestProblems/README.md

 My general experience with data structures such as the one described is they are at worst a few levels deep, so a recursive solution is likely okay in terms of run time.

+### Folder: invertbinary

+Source: Email

+Problem:  Write the code to invert a binary tree.

+Solution:  Unless you are a very, very large company who hires a lot of CS grads right out of college, this impresses me as a pretty useless interview question, especially as it's something that few, if any, rational people would do in practice.

+So, what does 'invert' mean?
+I take it as a reflection about an axis.
+Reflecting the tree in general about a horizontal axis at the root seems to make no sense, so we are left with reflection of each node about a vertical axis, which causes a reversal of the left and right children.
+I'm also supposing that this 'inversion' is performed in place.

+The first thing that came to mind is a straight recursive approach, which is probably the actual rationale behind the question (hence something you would use to differentiate a lot of CS grads who otherwise have no experience/track record).
+I'm curious if it would be possible to modify the code for a level-order traversal of the tree as a potential solution.
+Unfortunately, I don't have time to experiment or search the web for hours to see if anyone has posted such a solution.
+Perhaps an astute reader with more bandwidth can write something and submit a PR.

+The Typescript implementation is based on a very lightweight _Node_ implementation, which is used to manually construct a binary tree.
+The tree _root_ is passed to an _invert_ function.

+My follow-up question pertains to the practicality of such an operation.
+With an in-place 'inversion', any subsequent tree operation that relies on the order presumption of left node value being less than or equal to right node value no longer works.
+Preorder, for example, returns nodes in opposite value order than expected.
+Somehow, this impresses me as a problem someone grabbed off the internet either as a 'stumper' or something to make them look cool.

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submimt a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.